BlackCapCoder/pskype/README.md

 * Find mode

 #### Chat mode
-In chat mode the chat mode the chat box is selected, and you can write messages.
+In chat mode the chat box is selected, and you can write messages.
 Pressing escape puts you in browse mode.

 #### Browse mode
 The chat is selected, and you can press: